The Oil Belt Railway

 With maximum speeds of 20 mph, little if any infrastructure outside of the railroad track, and no funds for investment, this line ran poorly, to say the least.
 A design flaw in which the ties of the tracks were spaced too far apart led to frequent derailments.
 According to Ken Pryor, Jr., "the train became known as the "try-weekly" because it would arrive in Bridgeport and then try all week to get back to Oblong."

-The railroad is almost a textbook example of why so many short lines failed - the companies that owned the lines failed to both construct them to reasonable standards, and maintain them after completion, in addition to the creation of the automobile and publicly improved highways.
+The railroad is almost a textbook example of why so many short lines failed - the companies that owned the lines failed to both construct them to reasonable standards, and maintain them after completion, in addition to the creation of the automobile and publicly improved highways, as well as much larger railroads.
 The numerous complications and dire financial straits would soon consume the small railroad, and by 1916, the railroad was abandoned.

 Thanks as always for reading!